The Legal Situation of Fan Works - Copyright and Fair Use

 - Never buy any reproductions of fan-made Star Trek ships or other stuff if it does not credit the fan who created it.

-- Likewise, never buy any DVDs with Star Trek schematics, stories or complete websites, or register at pay websites with such content.
+- Likewise, never buy any media with Star Trek schematics, stories or complete websites, or register at pay websites with such content.
 "Big collections" of Star Trek data are definitely duplicated without permission and are mostly available for free at the rightful websites anyway.

 You can contact eBay in case you find your own design reproduced there or otherwise used in an illicit commercial fashion.
 But eBay has organized IP ownership in the VeRO program, for which fan creators may not be eligible.